 The Captain lived in Croydon with his mum and dad, and a rabbit.
 Whenever his mum washed his ‘If it ain’t Stiff, it ain’t worth a fuck’ T-shirt she would hang it on the line inside out so as not to offend the neighbours.
 One night he asked me if I would like to manage the Damned and for an absurdly long moment I considered it before coming to my senses; ‘that way madness lies’ I thought.
 The future would be a phlegm-drenched world of pain.
 Lots of bands were unruly back then but being around the Damned was like playing ‘Don’t drop it’ with a hand grenade, which when the pin fell out might get carelessly chucked into the crowd.

-The band that I did manage was offered a five album deal with Magnet Records which, if they’d picked up all the options, would have come in at half a million quid in advances, quite a lot even today.
+Meanwhile the band that I did manage was offered a five album deal with Magnet Records which, if they had picked up all the options, would have come in at half a million quid in advances, quite a lot even today.
 The label boss said ‘It’s between you and the Damned,’ then stopped calling us when discussions with the Damned’s manager showed signs of progress.
 When they found out that the band didn’t have a clue who this particular ‘manager’ was or that he was negotiating them a new record deal it was all off with them but all on with us again.